-The locals believe that the opal in Virgin valley it is app 50,000 years old where as we have always believed that at Lightning Ridge it was formed in the cretaceous period 100 million years ago.
+The locals believe that the opal in Virgin valley is approx 50,000 years old where as we have always believed that at Lightning Ridge was formed in the cretaceous period 100 million years ago.
+This is evident by the discovery of opalised dinosaur bones, plants and fish.

 It has been suggested that it took around five million years for about a centimetre (a little more than a third of an inch) of opal to develop; perhaps through rain washing the silica gel into the opal dirt.